 - Walnuts: chop the walnuts coarsely so they distribute evenly in the cookie dough.

 - Apples: peel the apples and chop into small pieces (⅛" to ¼" inch cubes).
-A tart apple works well such as Granny Smith.
+A tart apple, such as Granny Smith, works well for this recipe.

 See recipe card for quantities.